 Guard Cabin: Rs.
 30,000 = USD 200

-Keeping in view the above, we at NUR Foundation, request our esteemed donors to donate with a generous heart for this noble cause and help us in making this fortress of education.
+We at NUR Foundation, request our esteemed donors to donate with a generous heart for this noble cause and help us in making this fortress of education.